Doctelligence/din.github.io/_team/abrahamnash.md

 weight: 1
 ---

-“I founded Doctelligence because I saw a transformative opportunity at the intersection of technology and healthcare.”
+“I founded Doctelligence because I saw a transformative opportunity at the intersection of healthcare and technology.”

 As the sole founder and a PhD candidate in Computer Science at the University of Oxford, specializing in Human-Centred Computing, I specialize in creating effective health data systems for AI applications.
 These systems address key challenges in healthcare delivery.